BlogEmployee Communication Best Practices

 What is Email Security?

-Email security incorporates various different techniques and methods that enable us to secure the access and content of an email account or service.
-Adopting email security protocols will reduce your vulnerability to security issues including multiple types of email scams.
+Email security incorporates various techniques and methods that enable us to secure the access and content of an email account or service.
+Adopting email security protocols will reduce your vulnerability to security issues, including multiple types of email scams.
 It involves everything from the use of strong, unique passwords to more complicated email encryption and phishing detection.
-Statistics show that phishing is the most common form of cybercrime, with an estimated 3.4 billion spam emails sent every day.
+As mentioned above, statistics show that phishing is the most common form of email cybercrime.
+While the actual number of daily spam emails is difficult to pinpoint, Statista research provides perspective.

 Why is Email Security Important?